sambaiz/cdkbot/README.md

 Deploying before merging PR has the advantage of avoiding these but changes may be reverted.
 To prevent this, cdkbot takes measures these:

-- base branch is merged internally before operation and deployed PR is merged automatically
+- base branch is merged internally before an operation, and deployed PR is merged automatically
 - sets the number of concurrent executions to 1 and forces to see latest differences by `cdkbot:outdated diffs` label.

 ## Install & Settings